Dean Barkley: 2008 U.S. Senate campaign

 Both Barkley and Ventura considered challenging Norm Coleman for reelection to the U.S. Senate seat that Barkley previously held.
 On July 14, 2008, Ventura announced that he would not seek the seat, prompting Barkley to announce his candidacy.
 Ventura supported Barkley and donated $500 to the campaign.

 Despite entering the race late, Barkley was polling as high as 19% by October 1.
 The campaign also produced two statewide radio ads featuring Barkley and Ventura.
 Barkley, unlike many third-party and independent candidates, was included in public debates with the major party nominees; the first of five three-way debates took place October 5.
 He received the endorsement of former U.S. Representative Tim Penny.
 Numerous polls showed that Barkley would affect the outcome of the race.
 Barkley raised $163,358 for his campaign (less than 1% of each of his opponents' totals).
 He received over 435,000 votes, about 15% of the total, significantly affecting a race in which Franken defeated Coleman by only 312 votes.

 2012 Minnesota Supreme Court campaign

 Barkley ran against Minnesota Supreme Court Associate Justice G. Barry Anderson in the 2012 election.
 Anderson was appointed to the court by Governor Tim Pawlenty in 2004, was elected to a six-year term in 2006, and was reelected in 2012.

 Post-political career

 Barkley returned to law practice in Bloomington, with a general practice.
+He later focused on estate planning law and continues to advise unaffiliated political candidates, such as Kinky Friedman's Texas gubernatorial campaign.